 in relation to any other individual Shareholder, a person appointed or deemed to have been appointed to administer property under the Protection of Personal and Property Rights Act 1988, a manager appointed or deemed to have been appointed thereunder, and a donee of an enduring power of attorney complying with that Act.

-"Records" means the documents required to be kept by the Company under section 189(1) of the Act."Representative" means:
+"Records" means the documents required to be kept by the Company under section 189(1) of the Act.

+"Renounceable" has the meaning given to it in the Listing Rules.

+"Representative" means:

 a person appointed as a proxy under section 23;